WilliamJMora/ProbnStatFinal/README.md

 - Poker Program
   - A poker program that determines the probability of each hand ranking
 - Formal Report
-  - A report documenting everything in the final project
+  - A report documenting the dataset problems

 **Sources:**